midoBB/Readeck/docs/src/en-US/bookmark.md

 On top of the bookmark view, a link takes you back to the previous page.

-If the bookmark is an article, a button on the other side lets you change some typography settings.
+If the bookmark contains an article, a button on the other side lets you change some typography settings.

 ![Bookmark typography settings](../img/bookmark-typography.webp)
 Typography settings.